 It was after the 5-kilometre mark that the trail offered me, in my opinion, its most interesting section.
 The trail follows the shore of a beaver pond.
 The beaver pond itself is not spectacular, but the trail follows a rocky cliff under tall pine trees and with the morning light it was just beautiful.

 A little further on, the trail winds through a rock crevice, which reminded me of parts of the Hemlock Ridge Trail also found in Charleston Lake Provincial Park.
 It offered me a good climb over the rocks.
 Normally I would have loved this portion (I always enjoy rocky and challenging sections on trails), but with the heavy heat the air between the rocks felt a bit stuffy and each more physical section was particularly taxing.

 Luckily for me, it didn’t take me too long after this to reach the Slim Bay Bridge.
 This floating bridge, one of the trail’s highlights, offers great views of Charleston Lake and of Slim Bay.
 It also gave me the opportunity to enjoy a welcome breeze of fresh air.

 The rest of the trail didn’t seem particularly memorable to me.
 At this point, the heat had gotten the better of me and I was looking forward to be done with it.
-I eventually passed the nine-kilometre mark and then found the junction with the Quiddity Trail, which brought me back to my starting point.
+I eventually passed the nine-kilometre mark and then found the junction with Quiddity Trail, which brought me back to my starting point.

-The heat, the fatigue, and the jet lag meant that I didn’t really have the ideal conditions in place to fully appreciate the Tallow Rock Bay Trail.
+The heat, the fatigue, and the jet lag meant that I didn’t really have the ideal conditions in place to fully appreciate Tallow Rock Bay Trail.
 But I’m still glad I hiked it!
-Without having breathtaking views, this trail offers a great challenge, and a great way to explore even more the landscapes of Charleston Lake Provincial Park!
+Without having breathtaking views, this trail offers a great physical challenge, and is a great way to explore even more the landscapes of Charleston Lake Provincial Park!